ways to clean the kitchen easily

 If there was the best way to clean a house, what would that be?
-If you come from an active or busy household, as a family with kids, you are probably looking for easiest.
+If you come from an active or busy household, as a family with kids, you are probably looking for the easiest.

-Steps to Clean Your Kitchen
+8 Steps to Clean Your Kitchen the Easy Way

 Here are some tips for the easiest way to clean different kitchen surfaces.

-First, play “which of these things don’t belong?”
+First, play “Which of these things don’t belong?”

-Just from living, you are likely to have items that don’t belong in your kitchen end up there by circumstance.
-Very few people think to start cleaning up the items that don’t belong in the kitchen.
-However, this is where people doing minor tasks of putting individual items away can get distracted.
-The fastest way to clean is to put items that don’t belong in a bin and deal with them later.
+Just from living, you will likely have items that don’t belong in your kitchen end up there by circumstance.
+Very few people think about cleaning up the items that don’t belong in the kitchen.

 1. Start with the kitchen sink

-When cleaning the sink, dampen it first.
-If you have a ceramic sink, use bleach to disinfect, let sit for five minutes, and rinse with warm water.
 If you have a stainless steel sink, cover the sink with baking soda, then scrub with a brush.
 Many places also recommend a cleaner called “Bar Keepers Friend” for stubborn stains that are persistent in your sink.

 2. Dust busting